Bhuvanesh09/OS/A2/shell/README.md

 - This file handles all the commands which are not part of the above lot.
 - Also handles background and foreground apps.

+### history.c

+- Has code to add to the history, read from history etc in the home directory.

 ---

 The End